eldarmoore/WordPress/README.md

 * run in the run in the terminal `docker-compose up -d`

-## create a word press content form
+## create a WordPress content form

 ### Back-End

-* write each content request to the word press MySQL database.
+* write each content request to the WordPress MySQL database.
   * create a unique content request table that saves the name, email and phone number
 * a notification should be sent to the admin email.